 You woke up this morning and said to yourself, “What am I going to do today?”
-Remembering your conversation at the party about the half marathon; "Darn it!
+Remembering your conversation about the half marathon, you said out loud, "Darn it!
 Why not?"
-You head over to the gym and ask about the next scheduled race.
-You find that there are a lot of options for training and there are even several here in your own gym.
+At the gym you asked about the next scheduled race.
+There are lots of training options, some right here in your own gym.

-The race was today, and you did it!
+You signed up for the 5K race, and you did it!
 Look - it says “Steve Johnson, 30 minutes 12 seconds.”
 Good for you!
-(Even though you had to enter in the ‘over 65’ category, you feel pretty proud.)
+(Even though you were in the ‘over 60’ category, you feel pretty proud).
 How smart you were to keep physically fit all these years.

 If you have decided it’s time to go for that half-marathon goal you set for yourself – turn to page 6.